 Amanda used viral engagement loops long before she launched House of Wise.
 Here are some examples.

-So she developed a similar wedding style & vision quiz for users of The Knot.
+She developed a similar wedding style and vision quiz for users of The Knot.
 People who are planning their weddings can take this “swipe left”-style quiz and get vision inspiration.
 The results page offers suggested venues and other ideas — it’s a printed asset that they’re encouraged to share with their vendors.

 The viral result?
-The quiz made The Knot vendors want to work with more couples from The Knot.
+The quiz produced happier couples who were more likely to refer their friends to The Knot, and made The Knot vendors want to work with more couples from The Knot.
 It helped the couple better articulate their vision, and it also made The Knot the place that could help facilitate those conversations.
-It’s a B2C quiz that also helps their B2B side.
+It’s a B2C quiz that also helped grow the B2B side of their business.

-Now a veteran in using viral growth loops to expand her business, Amanda has homed in on the power of affiliate programs for her new startup, House of Wise.
+Now a veteran in using viral growth loops to expand her business, Amanda has relied on the power of affiliate programs for her new startup, House of Wise.

-Every marketer understands the value of a raving review from a client.
+Every marketer understands the value of a rave review.
 But not every marketer understands how to make those client referrals go viral.